-- 0! = 1

-- 1! = 1

-- $n! = 1 \cdot 2 \cdot 3 \cdot 4 \cdot \ldots \cdot (n-1) \cdot n$
+$$n! = 1 \cdot 2 \cdot 3 \cdot 4 \cdot \ldots \cdot (n-1) \cdot n$$

-The program in the next slide calculates the factorial with the use of a single for loop.
-The loop counter (the i variable) also serves as a storage for successive natural numbers that are multiplied by themselves.
+The program in the next slide calculates the factorial using a single for loop.
+The loop counter (the i variable) also serves for storing successive natural numbers that are multiplied.
 The final result is stored in the factorial variable, but the same variable is also used for storing the partial products.
 The argument of the factorial is entered by the user.
 However, the do...while loop limits user's choices to the natural numbers smaller that 21.
 The reason for that is the type of factorial variable.
 It simply cannot store factorials of greater numbers.
 Please observe, that the program correctly computes the 0!.
 In that case the for loop body is not executed.
 Not even once.